An ice cream maker paddle just pulled out of the ice maker bowl with Caramel ice cream still attached to it; a hand is holding the paddle.

 • with xanthan gum •

-With milk, cream, sugar, and xanthan gum.
+With milk, heavy cream, sugar, and xanthan gum.

 Ice Creams made with xanthan gum are our Like-A-Pro ice creams, because with just one extra ingredient -xanthan gum-, you can make an eggless ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer for a long time.
 Just like professionals do!